What is stormwater and why is it important?

-Albany receives an average of about 42 inches of rain per year.
-During rain events, significant volumes of water runs off of the developed land from our homes, businesses, and roads.
+Albany receives about 42 inches of rain per year.
+During rain events, significant volumes of water runs off developed land from our homes, businesses, and roads.
 It is important to have infrastructure in place to manage this stormwater runoff.
 Infrastructure for stormwater includes pipes, ditches, and other facilities to manage stormwater safely and efficiently to protect against flooding and minimize impact to the environment.
-Albany has approximately 128 miles of stormwater pipes, 70 miles of ditches, 2,300 manholes, and 4,200 catch basins along with a small but growing number of stormwater quality facilities.
+Albany has an estimated 135 miles of stormwater pipes, 70 miles of ditches, 2,322 manholes, and 4,307 catch basins along with 116 stormwater quality facilities.

 Without these facilities, streets would be dangerous and potentially impassable during rain events, runoff and flooding could cause widespread property damage, and Albany’s waterways and riparian areas would be at risk.
 Albany’s stormwater system must be able to address stormwater quantity and quality.